Recently, I read a post recommended by a very influential person in the Lifestyle Design industry.

-The main point of this blog post is that I think the guy writing about Matt's comments got it all wrong and gave out awful advice, and I don't want you to get caught up in bad advice that will damage your rankings.
+The main point of this post is that I think the guy writing about Matt's comments got it all wrong and gave out dangerous advice, and I want to help you avoid a costly mistake.

 Now, I don't want to point fingers or make anyone upset, so the blogger in question will go unnamed.
 After all, it's not really important who he is.
 What is important is that you, as a website owner, get the right information about SEO and how to approach it — because the wrong information can and will get your site penalized.